Standard Errors for Calibrated Parameters: Appendix

 \cref{tab:sim} shows that the just-identified and efficient limited-information confidence intervals have coverage probabilities very nearly equal to or exceeding the nominal level of 95\% for all three parameters.
 Though coverage is conservative, the table shows that the average length of the confidence intervals is not more than six times that of the corresponding full-information confidence intervals.
 This is consistent with the empirical standard errors reported in \cref{sec:appl_price}.

-\cref{tab:sim} also illustrates that the worst-case perspective is key to avoiding over-rejection in the face of limited information: Both the ``efficient'' t-test for the price volatility parameter and the joint Wald test of the true parameter values over-reject if we erroneously assume that all the empirical moments are independent of each other.
-In contrast, the limited-information and full-information t-tests and joint tests are correctly sized.\footnote{We only report the joint test for the just-identified specification.
+\cref{tab:sim} also illustrates that the worst-case perspective is key to avoiding over-rejection in the face of limited information: Both the ``efficient'' t-test for the price volatility parameter and the joint Wald test of the true parameter values over-reject if we erroneously assume that all the empirical moments are independent of each other.\footnote{In the case of the volatility parameter, the independence-based efficient estimator loads positively on all four moments (i.e., $\hat{x}_j>0$ for all $j$).
+Because three of these moments are in fact highly positively correlated with each other (see \cref{tab:appl_price_moments}), ignoring covariances leads to an underestimate of the standard error.} In contrast, the limited-information and full-information t-tests and joint tests are correctly sized.\footnote{We only report the joint test for the just-identified specification.
 This is because the joint test proposed in \cref{sec:test_overid} requires a single choice of weight matrix, whereas the worst-case efficient point estimates of the three parameters correspond to three different choices of moments (selected as in \cref{sec:weight}).} The limited-information tests are conservative (as predicted by theory), though the joint test of parameter restrictions is only mildly conservative in this particular model.

 Finally, \cref{tab:sim} shows that the limited-information efficient point estimates have slightly higher root mean squared error (RMSE) than the efficient full-information estimates.
 It may seem surprising at first blush that the limited-information efficient estimates can have (marginally) higher RMSE than the just-identified estimates.
 This is because the limited-information efficient estimates are designed to have low variance under the \emph{worst-case} correlation structure (i.e., perfect correlation of the moments), not under the true correlation structure that is unknown to the econometrician.